phil-bryant/porkbun_api_client/README.md

 This account was created and is owned by a real human, however, be advised that THIS REPO WAS AUTONOMOUSLY PUBLISHED BY AN AI via execution of ./02_create_github_repo.sh --personal --public

-This project provides a basic framework for interacting with the Porkbun API v3 using direct HTTP requests in Python.
+This project provides a basic framework for interacting with the Porkbun API v3 using direct HTTP requests in Python, focused on managing DNS records.

 ## Overview

-Instead of relying on third-party client libraries, this project uses the standard `requests` library to make POST calls to the official Porkbun API v3 endpoints ([https://api.porkbun.com/api/json/v3/documentation](https://api.porkbun.com/api/json/v3/documentation)).
+Instead of relying on third-party client libraries, this project uses the standard `requests` library to make POST calls to the official Porkbun API v3 endpoints ([https://porkbun.com/api/json/v3/documentation](https://porkbun.com/api/json/v3/documentation)).

 It includes:
 - A core Python module (`porkbun_api.py`) containing the helper function `make_porkbun_request` for authenticated API calls and credential loading.
 - An example script (`06_try_ping_endpoint.py`) demonstrating how to use the module to ping the API.
 - An example script (`07_list_all_domains.py`) demonstrating how to use the module to list all domains.
+- A text file (`08_dns_check_record_text.txt`) defining the details of a test DNS record used by subsequent scripts.
+- An example script (`09_create_dns_check_record.py`) demonstrating how to create the test DNS record defined in `08...txt` for a specified domain.
+- A shell script (`10_verify_create_dns_check_record.sh`) to verify DNS propagation for the created test record across multiple public DNS servers.
+- An example script (`11_delete_dns_check_record.py`) demonstrating how to delete the specific test DNS record defined in `08...txt` for a specified domain.
+- An example script (`12_check_delete_dns_check_record.py`) to retrieve all DNS records for a domain from the API and check if the test record is present.
+- A shell script (`13_verify_delete_dns_check_record.sh`) to verify DNS propagation of the test record's deletion across multiple public DNS servers.
 - Dependency management via `04_requirements.txt`.
 - A shell script (`03_create_venv.sh`) to create a Python virtual environment.
 - A shell script (`05_load_requirements.sh`) to install dependencies into the virtual environment.
 - An optional shell script (`02_create_github_repo.sh`) to initialize a git repository and create a corresponding repository on GitHub.
-- Secure loading of API credentials using `python-dotenv` from a `~/.env` file.
+- Secure loading of API credentials using `python-dotenv` from a `~/.env` file in the user's home directory.

 ## Requirements